palaverous/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/README.md

 ## Before Lecture

+I have installed Anaconda, I have not visited the modules.
 Install [Anaconda](https://www.anaconda.com/distribution) on your local machine if you haven't already, and read the official documentation for [Python modules](https://docs.python.org/3.7/tutorial/modules.html).